dnmfarrell/perltricks-static/content/article/get-an-in-browser-remote-desktop-with-mojolicious-and-novnc.md

 {
-   "slug" : "212/2016/2/2/Get-an-in-browser-remote-desktop-with-Mojolicious-and-noVNC",
+   "categories" : "web",
-   "draft" : false,
+   "description" : "Using Mojolicious as a TCP/WebSocket Bridge", "draft" : false,
    "date" : "2016-02-02T13:41:18",
-   "authors" : [
+   "tags" : [
-      "Joel Berger"
-   ],
-   "description" : "Using Mojolicious as a TCP/WebSocket Bridge", "title" : "Get an in-browser remote desktop with Mojolicious and noVNC", "tags" : [
       "mojolicious",
       "websockets",
       "novnc",
       "old_site"
    ],
+   "slug" : "212/2016/2/2/Get-an-in-browser-remote-desktop-with-Mojolicious-and-noVNC",
+   "authors" : [
+      "Joel Berger"
+   ],
-   "image" : "/images/212/0156BEFE-C9B2-11E5-A2BB-E80C3AD1818C.jpeg"
+   "title" : "Get an in-browser remote desktop with Mojolicious and noVNC", "image" : "/images/212/0156BEFE-C9B2-11E5-A2BB-E80C3AD1818C.jpeg" }
-}

 While SSH is a staple of remote system administration, sometimes only a GUI will do.
 Perhaps the remote system doesn't have a terminal environment to connect to; perhaps the target application doesn't present an adequate command line interface; perhaps there is an existing GUI session you need to interact with.
 There can be all kinds of reasons.